Shoaib3786/ComputerVision-Object_DetectionV01/README.md

 1. Used tensorflow as my project framework.
 2. Took MNIST Dataset.
 3. Used simple Tf.slicer as input data pipeline.
+4. Used keras EfficientNetV2M for the CNN layer.

 [Drawaback]: